sprioleau/pokeme/README.md

 - Stitched together existing Pokémon logo with Pokéme name
 - Created card background texture
 - Implemented SVG background making use of [svgbackgrounds.com](https://www.svgbackgrounds.com/)

+### With Lab 5 work
+- Integrated with Platform API (Lab 5)
+- Added filter for filtering by PokéMe type
+- Improved 3D card look (required swapping out library) by making use of Sass mixins and the `transform: translateZ()` declaration
-- Added Easter egg for card style
+- 🥚 Added Easter egg for glass card style

 ## What Didn't